openMF/mifos-gazelle/docs/GAZELLE_OPENG2P.md

 ### NGINX ingress instead of Istio

-OpenG2P's Keycloak subchart unconditionally emits Istio `Gateway` and `VirtualService` objects for routing.
+Several OpenG2P subcharts (Keycloak, and the module charts) unconditionally emit Istio `Gateway` and `VirtualService` objects for routing.
 Gazelle standardizes on NGINX ingress across all DPGs, so no Istio control plane is installed.
-Rather than patching the upstream chart to strip these objects, they're allowed to apply harmlessly (see CRDs below) and real traffic is routed through Gazelle's existing NGINX ingress + per-module TLS secrets instead.
+Rather than patching the upstream charts to strip these objects, they're allowed to apply harmlessly (see CRDs below) and real traffic is routed through Gazelle's existing NGINX ingress + per-module TLS secrets instead.
+The prerequisite CRDs are installed up front regardless of which modules are enabled — so a PBMS-only run (which deploys no Istio-emitting chart at all) is unaffected, and turning on any other module later needs no further setup.

 ### Why CRDs are needed